 One Pair: There are two cards of matching rank or numerical value, making one pair.
 The suits are irrelevant here and the remaining three side cards may be of any numerical value.
 In a game of poker, a player with the higher one pair will defeat the player with the lower one pair.
 In case both have made the same pair, the player having the highest side card/kicker wins.

-High Card: Is the weakest category where the cards don’t form a pair.
-A high card combo with Highest card will be superior to one with a lower-value high card.
+High Card: This is the weakest category where the cards don’t form a pair.
+A high card combo with the highest card will be superior to one with a lower-value high card.

 Play in poker centers the act on ‘betting’.
 Different poker variants usually have different betting patterns.